avoajaugochukwu/avoajaugochukwu/README.md

 - <strong>PwC Nigeria</strong>, Front-end developer: I worked with skilled developers and data scientists to build React applications for clients of various sizes.
 <br><br>
 ## Projects
 - <strong>NextJS e-Commerce store [Live site](https://bycking.com/):</strong> This is a full-featured e-commerce store for high-end bikes built with NextJS.
-I was responsible for the entire front-end work, from desgin architecture to implementation.
+I was responsible for the entire front-end work, from design architecture to implementation.
 *<strong>Tools:</strong> ``react``, ``nextJs``, ``react-context``.*

 - <strong>Podcast Player [Code](https://github.com/avoajaugochukwu/podcast_player) / [Demo](https://react-podcast-player.herokuapp.com/):</strong> This is a podcast player built with Apple's Podcast API.
 Users can find and enjoy their favourite podcasts right from their browsers.